2024 |

 In March 2021, Coal India Ltd. (CIL) approved 32 new coal mining projects, of which 24 are expansion of the existing projects and the remaining are greenfield.
 Estimated cost of the project is Rs.
 47,000 crore (US$ 6.47 billion).

 In September 2020, Coal India Ltd. (CIL) announced plans to invest over Rs.
-1.22 lakh crore (US$ 16.5 billion) on projects related to coal evacuation, exploration and clean coal technologies by 2023-24, to achieve 1 billion tonnes of fuel output target.
+1.22 lakh crore (US$ 16.5 billion) on projects related to coal evacuation, exploration, and clean coal technologies by 2023-24, to achieve 1 billion tonnes of fuel output target.

 In August 2020, Coal India awarded a Rs.
-2,900 crore (US$393.40 billion) contract to Belaz, a Belarus-based mining equipment manufacturer, to supply 96 dumpers with 240 tonnes capacity.
+2,900 crore (US$ 393.40 million) contract to Belaz, a Belarus-based mining equipment manufacturer, to supply 96 dumpers with 240 tonnes capacity.

 Coal India signed MoU (memorandum of understanding) with Indian Port Rail Corporation Limited (IPRCL) to execute its rail infrastructure works, construction of additional sidings, and rail line connectivity with railway main lines